 - Air conditioning systems – make sure to winterize your AC systems by storing the window units or, if you have central air, by covering the outside unit.

-- Rake leaves from the lawn and remove debris from gutters.
+- Rake leaves from the lawn and removes debris from gutters.

-- Seal cracks in window and doors, if there are any.
+- Seal cracks in windows and doors, if there are any.